Comparative Study of Early Neonatal Versus Late Circumcision in Terms of Post Operative Complications

 Objective: The objective of this study was to compare early neonatal versus late circumcision by plastibell in terms of postoperative complications.

-MATERIAL AND METHODS: It was a randomized controlled trial study conducted at Department of Pediatric Surgery Shifa International Hospital Islamabad from January 2018 to November 2019.
-The present study is a prospective analytical review of 482 uncircumcised patients.
-Variables which were observed in this study were age, mode of presentation and complications.
-We divided patients in 2 groups, in Group A circumcision was done within first 3 days of life and in Group B circumcision was done from in conventional manner after one week of life till 3 months of age.
+Methodology: It was a comparative study conducted at Department of Pediatric Surgery at Shifa International Hospital Islamabad from January 2018 to November 2019.
+The present study is a prospective analytical review of 482 uncircumcised patients who presented to the Shifa International Hospital, Islamabad.
+The variables that were observed in this study were age, mode of presentation, and complications.
+Patients divided into 2 groups.
+In Group A circumcision was done within the first 3 days of life and in Group B circumcision was done from in conventional manner after one week of life till 3 months of age.

-CONCLUSION: We conclude that neonatal circumcision done within first 3 days of life or even soon after birth is safe and has no significant difference of complications as compared to patients in whom circumcision is done at a later stage.
-We recommend to perform circumcision before discharge of the mother.
-Thus the apprehension amongst the medical community regarding early neonatal circumcision is unjustified.
+Conclusion: We conclude that neonatal circumcision done within first 3 days of life or even soon after birth is safe and has no significant difference of complications as compared to patients in whom circumcision is done at a later stage.

 Copyright (c) 2022 Annals of PIMS-Shaheed Zulfiqar Ali Bhutto Medical University

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

 This is an Open Access article distributed under the terms of the Creative Commons Attribution License (http://creativecommons.org/licenses/by/4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.